StormRooijers/Thesis/README.md

 This repository contains code and data for the thesis:

-“Predicting the unpredictable” - Predicting the Bitcoin price change using gradient boosted tree and neural network
+“Predicting the unpredictable” - Predicting the Bitcoin price change using a gradient boosted decision tree and neural network

 # Table of contents